CliMA/OrthogonalSphericalShellGrids.jl/docs/src/index.md

 # OrthogonalSphericalShellGrids.jl

-Documentation for OrthogonalSphericalShellGrids that includes tools for generating spherical shell grids for ocean simulations with Oceananigans.
+OrthogonalSphericalShellGrids includes tools for generating spherical shell grids for ocean simulations with Oceananigans.

 OrthogonalSphericalShellGrids is developed by the [Climate Modeling Alliance](https://clima.caltech.edu).